Arjuncherott/AWS-VPC/README.md

 # AWS-VPC
-AWS VPC setup for production Eviornment
+AWS VPC setup for production environment

 About the Project
  This example demostrates how to create a VPC that you can use for a service in production enviorment.